codesidian/Python-MissionChiefBot/README.md

 ## How to use
-Download the code, and install Python then extract the files to a folder
+Download the code, and install Python then extract the files to a folder of your choice (Just keep the files together)

 Once done open the `config.ini` and replace corresponding `email` and `password` with your account information, and `url` with the domain your account is registered on such as `https://www.missionchief.co.uk/`.
 `mission_batch_amount` is the amount of missions it will do per batch, so if it finds 100 missions.
 It will do the set amount.